jaapterwoerds/recommended-sources/README.md

 ## Machine learning

 [Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless and worth a study in it's own right.
+IN general the content in the Machine learning street talk podcast is of exceptional quality.
+This particular episode is epic because of the character of Bob Coecke and the cross section of sciences: quantum computing, deep learning, category theory and diagrammetic proof theory.

 ## Sadly not fiction